Thank you for your interest in organizing a coat drive with One Warm Coat.

 It’s important to check the quality of the coats you collected and count them!

 Once your drive is over, sort your coats to make sure they are clean and wearable (please discard any coats that cannot be worn).
-Use the delivery stickers provided to help you organize the coats before you deliver them.
+Use the Delivery Tags provided to help you organize the coats before you deliver them.
 Consider adding pocket notes to spread extra love in each coat donation.

 Report your coat totals!
 The report tallies, you can report your coat totals as often as you’d like.
 It’s so important for your impact to be counted!

 - Celebrate your coat drive by sharing pictures, videos and stories from your drive on social media: @onewarmcoat #no1cold #igavewarmth or by email at firstname.lastname@example.org.

 - Use the Celebration Press Release provided in Ambassador Resources to tell your community about the success of your drive!

 - Submit any dollar donations you’ve received online or by mail to One Warm Coat, 2443 Fillmore St, #380-5363, San Francisco, CA 94115 (please don’t mail cash!).

 Step 6: Deliver

 You will collect and sort coats and the Nonprofit Partner you select will get them to people in need.
 Please be sure that coats are clean and wearable before delivering them.